03 Side effects

 Packages for common effects

-The community has started to build packages that cover common side effects.
-For many applications it’s enough to drop these packages in and start using them without needing to write any custom effects.
+The community has developed packages that cover common side effects.
+For many applications it’s enough to use these packages without writing any custom effects.

 Note: all of these packages are community maintained and unrelated to the core Lustre organisation.
 If you run into issues please open an issue on the package’s repository!